 Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
 See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer x

-Non-accelerated filer o (Do not check if a smaller reporting company)
+Large accelerated filer X Accelerated filer 0 Non-accelerated filer o (Do not check if a smaller reporting company) Smaller reporting company 0 Emerging growth company 0